CVEDB/cvedb.github.io/docs/ARCHITECTURE.md

-# CVEDB Architecture
+# CVE DB Architecture

-This document describes the high-level architecture of the CVEDB project.
+This document describes the high-level architecture of the CVE DB project.

 ## System Overview

-CVEDB is a static site generator that processes CVE (Common Vulnerabilities and Exposures) data from multiple sources and produces interactive visualizations.
+CVE DB is a static site generator that processes CVE (Common Vulnerabilities and Exposures) data from multiple sources and produces interactive visualizations.

 ```
 ┌─────────────────────────────────────────────────────────────────────┐